glpousse/devpkg/README.md

 # Replication Package for Development Economics

-As part of [Clément Imbert's](https://sites.google.com/site/clemimbert/) class in Development Economics, this project will use R to replicate  outputs from:
+As part of [Clément Imbert's](https://sites.google.com/site/clemimbert/) class in Development Economics, this project will use R to replicate 5 exhibits from:

 *Rossi, Federico.
 2022.
 "The Relative Efficiency of Skilled Labor across Countries: Measurement and Interpretation."
 American Economic Review 112 (1): 235–66.*